markdioszegi/tweetcool-laravel/README.md

 4. It is necessary to configure the database in `.env` too (PostgreSQL by default)

+    >In config/database.php the default database should be the database you wish to use (mysql by default, pgsql for this app)!

     - Log in to postgres via **psql** (or use PgAdmin) with an arbitrary user (default is _postgres_)

     ```